-- During 2014, we sponsored numerous special events in cities across all of our markets led by corporate executives and/or experienced Ambassadors; - · For each market in which we operate, we sponsor an annual conference for distributors; and - In the United States, we sponsor an annual International Conference in the summer for all worldwide distributors and winter conferences on each coast for U.S. distributors.
+- During 2015, we sponsored numerous special events in cities across all of our markets led by corporate executives and/or experienced Ambassadors; - · For each market in which we operate, we sponsor an annual conference for distributors; and - In the United States during 2015, we sponsored an annual International Conference in the summer for all worldwide distributors and winter conferences on each coast for U.S. distributors.

-During 2014, we invested approximately \$1.97 million in training, conferences and promotional events for our distributors worldwide compared with \$2.49 million in 2013.
+During 2015, we invested approximately \$1.96 million in training, conferences and promotional events for our distributors worldwide compared with \$1.97 million in 2014.